Garmin fēnix 6(opens in new tab)

 Garmin fēnix 6 vs. 5 Making comparisons

 These Android smartwatches were built for outdoor adventurers who crave in-depth activity tracking, among other helpful features.
-If you're happy with the essentials, the Garmin fēnix 5 is more affordable and delivers on the basics and some other goodies.
-If you want to take it a step further, you might want to spend the extra money for the fēnix 6.
+If you're happy with the essentials, the Garmin fēnix 5 delivers on the basics and some other goodies.
+If you want to take it a step further, you may want to go for the fēnix 6.
+But let's take a closer look at the Garmin fēnix 6 vs. 5.

 The Garmin fēnix 6 takes you to the next level